eclipse-keyple/keyple-website/content/docs/build-your-first-app/java-app.md

 //...
 ```

-### Transaction : close session
+### Close the Calypso secure session

 3rd PO exchange:

-Simply close the secure session.
+Simply close the Calypso secure session

 The mutual authentication is finalized, it includes the authentication
 of the data in the read file.

-Note: any technical, crytographic or content-related incident in the PO
+Note: any technical, crytographic or content-related incident in the Calypso PO
 would be signalled by an exception and would interrupt the thread of
 execution.